 Aline is the Founder and Editor- in-Chief of Lenscratch, a daily journal on photography, She has been an educator at the Los Angeles Center of Photography since 2001 and her teaching spans the globe.
 In 2012, Aline received the Rising Star Award through the Griffin Museum of Photography for her contributions to the photographic community.
 In 2014, Aline’s work was selected for the Critical Mass Top 50 and she received the prestigious Excellence in Teaching Award from CENTER.

 In 2015, the Magenta Foundation published her first significant monograph, Self & Others: Portrait as Autobiography.
 In 2016, the Smithsonian Air and Space Museum commissioned Aline to a series of portraits for the upcoming Faces of Our Planet Exhibition.
 In the Fall of 2018 and again in 2019, her work was selected as a finalist in the Taylor Wessing Portrait Prize and exhibited at the National Portrait Gallery in London.
 In 2019, Kris Graves Projects commissioned her to create the book LOST II:Los Angeles that is now sold out.
+As one of Hasselblad’s Heroines for 2022, she is most excited about celebrating women photographers.
+“It’s about creating a space for women’s voices, women’s visions, and sharing such excellent and exciting artists.”
 Her books are in the collections of the Getty Museum, the Los Angeles Contemporary Art Museum, the National Portrait Gallery, London, the Metropolitan Museum, the Guggenheim, the Museum of Modern Art, among others.
 With the exception of her cell phone, she only shoots film.